“For to be free is not merely to cast off one’s chains, but to live in a way that respects and enhances the freedom of others.”

 Four statues stand resolute in bronze, glimmering in the sunlight: Albert Luthuli, Desmond Tutu, F.W. de Klerk and Nelson Mandela.
 These are South Africa’s four Nobel peace prize Laureates.

-The bronze sculptures of the four Laureates were created by internationally acclaimed artist Claudette Schreuders, reflects the ambiguities of the search for an “African” identity in post-apartheid 21st Century.
+The bronze sculptures of the four Laureates were created by internationally acclaimed artist Claudette Schreuders.
+They reflect the ambiguities of the search for an “African” identity in post-apartheid 21st Century.
 The fifth sculpture in the square, “Peace and Democracy”, created by Noria Mabasa, acknowledges the contribution of women and children to the attainment of peace in South Africa.

 You don’t have to travel far until you see the giant display of Nelson Mandela’s bright smile in a colourful mosaic stretching almost the full height of the building.
 This is a tribute to the larger than life imprint he made in so many hearts around the world.